speechbrain/speechbrain/recipes/CommonVoice/ASR/seq2seq/train/README.md

 | Kinyarwanda | 2020-06-22 | train_rw.yaml | No | x | x | x | x | Not Avail. | Not Avail. | 2xV100 16GB |
 | Italian | 2020-06-22 | train_it.yaml | No | 5.14 | 15.59 | 5.40 | 16.61 | [model](https://huggingface.co/speechbrain/asr-crdnn-commonvoice-it) | [model](https://drive.google.com/drive/folders/1asxPsY1EBGHIpIFhBtUi9oiyR6C7gC0g?usp=sharing) | 2xV100 16GB |
 | English | 2020-06-22 | train_it.yaml | No | x | x | x | x | Not Avail. | Not Avail. | 2xV100 16GB |

+## How to simply use pretrained models to transcribe my audio file?

+SpeechBrain provides a simple interface to transcribe audio files with pretrained models.
+All the necessary information can be found on the different HuggingFace repositories (see the results table above) corresponding to our different models for CommonVoice.